cisagov/ScubaGear/baselines/aad.md

 Eligible and Active highly privileged role assignments SHALL trigger an alert.

 <!--Policy: MS.AAD.7.7v1; Criticality: SHALL -->
-- _Rationale:_ It is imperative to closely monitor the assignment of the highest privileged roles for signs of compromise.
-Sending alerts when these assignments occur provides the security monitoring team a chance to detect potential compromises in action.
+- _Rationale:_ Closely monitor assignment of the highest privileged roles for signs of compromise.
+Send assignment alerts to enable the security monitoring team to detect compromise attempts.
 - _Last modified:_ June 2023

 #### MS.AAD.7.8v1
 User activation of the Global Administrator role SHALL trigger an alert.

 <!--Policy: MS.AAD.7.8v1; Criticality: SHALL -->
-- _Rationale:_ It is imperative to closely monitor the activation of the Global Administrator role for signs of compromise.
-Sending alerts when this activation occurs, provides the security monitoring team a chance to detect potential compromises in action.
+- _Rationale:_ Closely monitor activation of the Global Administrator role for signs of compromise.
+Send activation alerts to enable the security monitoring team to detect compromise attempts.
 - _Last modified:_ June 2023
 - _Note:_ It is recommended to prioritize user activation of Global Administrator as one of the most important events to monitor and respond to.